 The Information and Communication Technologies (ICT) department provides Internet, hardware, and software services and support to the NMSU community.
 See a list of services BCOM students are eligible for below.

 - University information and technology labs.
-Much have BCOM ID as well as NMSU username and password.
-See the website for locations, hours and lab software: http://gueststudent.nmsu.edu/computer-lab/ Account creation information is located at https://myaccount.nmsu.edu/
+Must have BCOM ID as well as NMSU username and password.
+See the website for locations, hours and lab software: http://studenttech.nmsu.edu/labs/ Account creation information is located at https://myaccount.nmsu.edu/

 Student Resource Services

 There are a variety of student community and resource services, such as childcare, food assistance, and LGBT+ programs available at NMSU.